Bylaws

 Section 4: Voting Rights and Requirements

-In order to be a voting member of the organization, a person must be a member in good standing, belong to a voting category and be a member of the RID, Inc.
+1. In order to be a voting member of the organization, a person must be a member in good standing, belong to a voting category, and be a member of RID.

 Any decision of the Board of Directors may be vetoed by a two-thirds majority vote of those eligible and voting during a regular or special meeting of the membership.